 EGLE recommends the use of natural shoreline treatments, or bioengineering, for shoreline protection.
 New shoreline hardening should be avoided where alternative approaches can be used to protect property from erosion.
 The purpose and benefits of bioengineering are to provide a natural transition between the open water and upland allowing for the dissipation of energy, not the hard reflection, and improve water quality, habitat, and property values.
 There are a wide variety of bioengineering designs that can suit a variety of property owner aesthetics while also protecting from shoreline erosion, and providing benefits to the lake.
 Many design considerations can be found on the Michigan Natural Shoreline partnership website.
 Current, on-the-ground projects can be viewed via the map.

-The Michigan Natural Shoreline Partnership website is a great starting point and also has a lot of good resources, including a listing of certified shoreline contractors and a page that discusses various bioengineering options.
 Below are links to some illustrations and corresponding plans to some best management practices for shoreline protection and lake health.

 Want to learn more about shoreline permitting?

 Shoreline projects at or below the ordinary high water mark require a permit.
 Below are some additional links to different program pages, the steps to complete the MiEnviro application, and sample drawings.